carla-simulator/carla/Docs/build_windows.md

         git clone https://github.com/carla-simulator/carla

 !!!
 Note
-    The `master` branch contains the latest fixes and features.
-Stable code is in the `stable` branch and previous CARLA versions have their own branch.
+    The `master` branch contains the current release of CARLA with the latest fixes and features.
+Previous CARLA versions have their own branch.
 Always remember to check the current branch in git with the command `git branch`.

 ### Get assets